MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-search-sort.md

 :::image type="content" source="./media/end-user-search-sort/power-bi-search-fields-new.png" alt-text="Screenshot of a workspace with two different search fields.":::

 > [!NOTE]
-> Search is disabled for [guest users](../collaborate-share/service-roles-new-workspaces.md).
+> Search is disabled for [B2B guest users](../collaborate-share/service-roles-new-workspaces.md).
 If a guest user enters a search term, no results are shown.

 ## Sort content lists